jhollist/dadjokeapi/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem...
+The problem of not laughing enough!!!

 ``` r
 dadjoke::groan()

 ```